CCIG-Champalimaud/adell-mri/README.md

 ### Modules and networks

-`lib/modules/layers` contains building blocks for 3D and 2D neural networks.
-The remaining `lib/modules/...` folders contain implementations for different applications.
+`adell_mri/modules/layers` contains building blocks for 3D and 2D neural networks.
+The remaining `adell_mri/modules/...` folders contain implementations for different applications.

 #### Adaptations to PyTorch Lightning

 I use PyTorch Lightning to train my models as it offers a very comprehensive set of tools for optimisation.
-I.e. in `lib/modules/segmentation/pl.py` we have implemented some classes which inherit from the networks implemented in `lib/modules/segmentation` so that they can be trained using PyTorch Lightning.
+I.e. in `adell_mri/modules/segmentation/pl.py` we have implemented some classes which inherit from the networks implemented in `adell_mri/modules/segmentation` so that they can be trained using PyTorch Lightning.
 The same has been done for other tasks (classification, detection, segmentation...)

 ### Entrypoints

-A generic entrypoint has been created, this can be accessed through `python -m lib` (or `adell` if you have installed this package as described in the [installation](#installation)).
+A generic entrypoint has been created, this can be accessed through `python -m adell_mri` (or `adell` if you have installed this package as described in the [installation](#installation)).
 Running this produces:

 ```
         Supported modes: ['classification', 'classification_deconfounder', 'classification_mil', 'classification_ensemble', 'generative', 'segmentation', 'segmentation_from_2d_module', 'ssl', 'detection', 'utils']
 ```

-And specifying different modes leads to (for classification, for example - `python -m lib classification`):
+And specifying different modes leads to (for classification, for example - `python -m adell_mri classification`):

 ```
         Supported modes: ['train', 'test', 'predict']
 ```

-Finally, upon further specification (`python -m lib classification train`):
+Finally, upon further specification (`python -m adell_mri classification train`):

 ```
 usage: __main__.py [-h] [--net_type {cat,ord,unet,vit,factorized_vit,vgg}] [--params_from PARAMS_FROM] --dataset_json DATASET_JSON